Marshawn Lynch: Personal life

 Lynch also has an affinity for purchasing grills, saying he has been wearing the gold jewelry since his junior year in high school.
 After the 2011 season, Lynch purchased a customized Seahawks grill in time for the 2012 season.

 Lynch is an entrepreneur in the cannabis industry, launching a line of cannabis products in 2021 under the brand name Dodi Blunts.
 The company distributes blunts to dispensaries throughout the Bay Area, with a portion of the proceeds going to Last Prisoner Project, a drug policy reform group.
 Lynch says he has been a long-time consumer of cannabis and that it helped him deal with pain during his football career.

 In April 2021, Lynch joined the ownership group of the Oakland Roots SC of the USL Championship.
 In the same month, he also joined the PFL as a brand ambassador and investor.
 On April 18, 2022, the Seattle Kraken of the National Hockey League (NHL) announced that Lynch had joined its ownership group.

 In November 2021, Lynch was revealed as an investor in PORTL Inc., the holoportation startup, as part of its $12M Series A round.
 Other investors included Tim Draper, Quavo of Migos, Albert Pujols, Breanna Stewart, and Luke Walton.

-Lynch started his own charitable foundation called the Fam1st Family Foundation in 2006 to give back to his hometown of Oakland, California.
+Lynch started his own charitable foundation called the Fam 1st Foundation in 2006 to give back to his hometown of Oakland, California.

 In August 2025, Lynch purchased a minority interest in a thoroughbred racehorse, acquiring a stake in 2024 American Horse of the Year Thorpedo Anna.